-Hawkwing complies with the Corporate Governance code of the QCA for small and mid-size quoted companies dated June 2018, which will be complaint with all the necessary UK standards for an AIM listed plc of its size.
+Hawkwing complies with the Corporate Governance code of the QCA for small and mid-size quoted companies dated June 2018, which will be complaint with all the necessary UK standards for a company of its size.
 The code is set out below.

 The Company intends to pursue a reverse takeover transaction, subject to shareholder approval, with the aim of delivering shareholder value.
 The board intends to seek a business with the prospects of being profitable and cash generative and it has started the process of identifying such a business.